Scientology: A History of Man: The book's role in Scientology

 As Hubbard himself said in the book, A History of Man was written as a technical aid for experienced Scientologists.
 According to ex-Scientologist Jon Atack, "The material in the book is hardly encountered in contemporary auditing, but is still required reading for the second secret "OT" level of Scientology."
-However, Scientology: A History of Man is part of The Basics Books and Lectures Collection of materials, and as such, is required reading for the current Scientology Class VI Auditor Course.
+However, Scientology: A History of Man is part of the Basics Books collection, and is required reading for the Scientology Class VI Auditor Course.
 It has apparently been required reading for Level A of the Saint Hill Special Briefing Course (another name for Class VI) at least since 1981, as shown by the course curriculum of that date.

 Christopher Evans notes that the book "marks a transition point at which the technically oriented Dianetics became the philosophically oriented Scientology."

 Critical views

 A History of Man has attracted a good deal of comment from critical reviewers and analysts of Scientology.
 As Marco Frenschkowski notes, it is a "very strange book easily ridiculed".
-Ex-Scientologist Jon Atack describes it as "among the most bizarre of Hubbard's works, [which] deserves the cult status that some truly dreadful science fiction movies have achieved".
+The author Jon Atack describes it as "among the most bizarre of Hubbard's works, [which] deserves the cult status that some truly dreadful science fiction movies have achieved".
 The Anderson Report of 1965 comments that "To say it is an astonishing document does not adequately convey the peculiar qualities or contents of "The History of Man ...
 For compressed nonsense and fantasy it must surpass anything theretofore written."
-Hubbard's unofficial biographer Russell Miller describes it in similar terms as "one of Hubbard's most bizarre works and possibly the most absurd book ever written", which "invited the derision which was inevitably forthcoming."
-Bent Corydon, a former Scientologist, criticises A History of Man on Scientological grounds, pointing out that Hubbard's "imaginings, opinions, or observations" are presented as established facts - in effect, instructing the Scientologist in what he should remember, rather than letting him find out for himself.
+Hubbard's biographer Russell Miller describes it in similar terms as "one of Hubbard's most bizarre works and possibly the most absurd book ever written", which "invited the derision which was inevitably forthcoming."
+Bent Corydon, a former Scientologist, criticises A History of Man by pointing out that Hubbard's "imaginings, opinions, or observations" are presented as established facts - in effect, instructing the Scientologist in what he should remember, rather than letting him find out for himself.

 Apart from the unusual style of narration, which Miller describes as having "wobbled uncertainly between schoolboy fiction and a pseudo-scientific medical paper", many of Hubbard's claims in A History of Man are incompatible with established scientific knowledge.